 know what to do.

 when I became pregnant, I figured it would just come naturally to me.
-I thought I would "just say no" to any drugs.
+I thought I would "just say no".
 I am a product of the 80's after all!
 I thought little about "preparing" myself mentally or physically for such an event.
-As I got farther along, I began to seek out as more information.
+As I got farther along, I began to seek out more information.
 I was still with my OB-GYN.
 She seemed to be on board with no medication, but other interventions were going to be hard to avoid.
 At our hospital tour the nurses made it very clear to us that there were rules and they were not willing to stray from them.
 I knew that